-Colin Kaepernick, Ava DuVernay team up for a Netflix series about his high-school years
+Colin Kaepernick, Ava DuVernay team up for a Netflix series about his high school years

-“We seek to give new perspective to the differing realities that black people face,” Kaepernick said in a statement.
-“We explore the racial conflicts I faced as an adopted black man in a white community, during my high school years.
+“We seek to give new perspective to the differing realities that Black people face,” Kaepernick, 32, said in a statement.
+“We explore the racial conflicts I faced as an adopted Black man in a white community, during my high school years.
 It’s an honor to bring these stories to life in collaboration with Ava for the world to see.”

-Kaepernick, 32, was born to Heidi Russo when she was 19 and unmarried.
+Heidi Russo had Kaepernick when she was 19 and unmarried.
 When he was five weeks old, she made the decision to give him up, choosing Teresa and Rick Kaepernick, a white couple who had lost two sons to heart defects.

 “I knew I was different to my parents and my older brother and sister.
 I never felt that I was supposed to be white.
 Or black, either,” he told US magazine in 2015.
-“My parents just wanted to let me be who I needed to be.
-We used to go on these summer driving vacations and stay at motels and every year, in the lobby of every motel, the same thing always happened, and it only got worse as I got older and taller.
-It didn’t matter how close I stood to my family, somebody would walk up to me, a real nervous manager, and say: ‘Excuse me.
-Is there something I can help you with?’”
+“My parents just wanted to let me be who I needed to be. … We used to go on these summer driving vacations and stay at motels, and every year, in the lobby of every motel, the same thing always happened, and it only got worse as I got older and taller.
+It didn’t matter how close I stood to my family.
+Somebody would walk up to me, a real nervous manager, and say: ‘Excuse me.
+Is there something I can help you with?’ ”

 John Bender, a classmate and offensive lineman during Kaepernick’s years in college at Nevada, offered another glimpse of what the miniseries might reveal.

 “I saw him transform, develop, whatever you want to call it,” Bender said of those college years in a 2017 New York Times interview.
-“Finding an identity was big for him, because in some aspects in life, he would get the racist treatment from white people because he was a black quarterback.
+“Finding an identity was big for him because in some aspects in life, he would get the racist treatment from white people because he was a black quarterback.
 And some people gave him the racist treatment because he was raised by a white family.
 So where does he fit in all this?”

 Since then, Kaepernick’s football accomplishments have been eclipsed by his activism, which became a national story in 2016 when he began taking a knee during the national anthem to protest police brutality and social injustice.
 The story took on a life of its own the following year as the protests spread across the NFL and other sports and drew angry condemnation from President Trump.